 Faucets: Changing out the faucet controls to levers on faucets in both kitchen and bath make it easy to turn on and off.
 Also available are more options for motion-activated faucets and soap dispensers.
 Levers can be placed on the side of the sink, instead of the back for easier reach.
 Thermostatic or anti-scald controls can protect both adults and children.
 Drain stoppers can also be controlled with a push of the finger on the sink.

 Comfort Height® toilets: It’s very common in bathroom remodels now to install a standard chair height toilet, as it is easier to sit down and stand up.

 Cabinetry: Bending, stooping, even getting on your hands and knees to search for an item is vexing no matter your age.
 A more user-friendly change-out doesn’t mean you have to order custom cabinets.
 Existing cabinets can be modified so drawers or shelving extends fully, adjust for different levels, and pull out for ease of use.

 Flooring: Carpeting can be difficult for wheelchair users or for people who can’t lift their feet.
 Hard surfaces are easier to walk-on and are more easily cleaned.
 Special coatings can be applied to make them less slippery.
 For those who find hard surfaces too cold to be comfortable, in-floor heating is an option.

 Lighting: Multiple layers of light provide functionality and ambiance as well.
 General lighting, such as can lights, can illuminate work zones; task lights, such as undercabinet lights, direct the light to a specific area; accent lighting provides ambiance and can also be used as a night light.

-For more ideas to improve your home with high-quality bathroom remodeling in Milwaukee, Brookfield, and surrounding areas, call Callen today at (414) 765-2585.
-We can give you the bathroom of your dreams in 2015!
+For more ideas to improve your home with high-quality interior remodeling in Milwaukee, Brookfield, and surrounding areas, call Callen today at (414) 765-2585.